|

 SWCPC 711 E1

-History Research Center.
-Dr. David Murrah and others made tours of several modern research
+Western History Research Center.
+Dr. David Murrah and others made tours of

 Western Personalities